GLENN MILLER

 MILLER AND MERCER

-Youthful writer and singer Mel Torme remembered that when he asked Miller for composing and arranging advice, Glenn unhesitatingly told him to study Johnny Mercer.
-The legendary Savannah Songbird was clearly Miller’s favorite lyricist.
-Although it can be argued that the team of Harry Warren and Mack Gordon were essential to Miller’s success in 1941 and 1942 with their scores for his Fox motion pictures, Miller recorded numerous Mercer tunes.
-But in 1942 and 1943, “Skylark” and especially “That Old Black Magic” were big Miller hits; the latter charted for weeks as #1 after Miller had disbanded and joined the Army.
-Meanwhile, “Peekaboo to You” features Paula Kelly and the Modernaires singing Johnny’s effervescent lyrics.
+Mel Torme remembered that when he asked Miller for advice on composing, Glenn unhesitatingly told him to study Johnny Mercer.
+The legendary Savannah Songbird was Miller’s favorite lyricist.
+Harry Warren and Mack Gordon were essential to Miller’s success with their Fox film scores.
+However, Glenn recorded numerous Mercer tunes.
+“Skylark” and “That Old Black Magic” were big Miller hits.
+“Peekaboo to You” features Paula Kelly and the Modernaires singing Johnny’s effervescent lyrics.

 PBS-061267-1